Abhidhimann/ChattingApp/README.md

 # Chatting App by Abhishek

-This is an Android application that lets users discover other users, see their profile and connect with them.
+This Android application allows users to discover and connect with others, view profiles, and engage in real-time one-on-one messaging.

 ## Features